iroshan4u/SeleniumWithJenkins/README.md

 # SeleniumWithJenkins
->App used: Eclipse
+-App used: Eclipse

->Project name in Eclipse: SeleniumWebDriverManager
+-Project name in Eclipse: SeleniumWebDriverManager

->Used to connect automation example project in the github with Jenkins.
+-Used to connect automation example project in the github with Jenkins.

->When use SSH key to connect with Github,
+-When use SSH key to connect with Github,
 1. create shh key from cmd
    >ssh-keygen -t rsa -b 4096 -C "email used in github account"